JWT retrieve alias

 Host: link.api.datagram.network

-Authorization: Bearer <jwt_token>
+Authorization: Bearer <jwt_token>Example Response

 {